-- An appropriate assessment to determine whether potentially contaminated land exists. - A report from a suitably qualified archaeologist demonstrating that the effect of the proposed development on Aboriginal cultural heritage values has been addressed. - An assessment of the risks related to climate change that may affect the site. - A Flooding and Drainage Study for the site and associated catchment that examines the management of any localised flooding, on site water retention and stormwater re-use measures. - An assessment of the provision of reticulated sewerage to the site in a manner, which meets the requirements of Wannon Water. - ▶ Preparation of a Traffic and Transport Impact Assessment (TIA), which identifies any enhancements to the existing road and pedestrian/cycle networks required to ensure connectivity between the development area and key destinations, such as, the Town Centre, open space and schools.
+- An appropriate assessment to determine whether potentially contaminated land exists. - A report from a suitably qualified archaeologist demonstrating that the effect of the proposed development on Aboriginal cultural heritage values has been addressed. - An assessment of the risks related to climate change that may affect the site. - A Flooding and Drainage Study for the site and associated catchment that examines the management of any localised flooding, on site water retention and stormwater re-use measures. - An assessment of the provision of reticulated sewerage to the site in a manner, which meets the requirements of Wannon Water. - Preparation of a Traffic and Transport Impact Assessment (TIA), which includes: - assessments of projected internal and external traffic and movement network impacts, including the impacts on Commercial Place and King Street, capacity of key intersections and necessary mitigation/treatment measures. - any enhancements to the existing road and pedestrian/cycle networks required to ensure connectivity between the development area and key destinations, such as, the Town Centre, open space and schools. - identification of costs for developer contributions where the impact is deemed outside the developable area.